muritane/coordination-architecture/README.md

 * costly or unsafe to explore,
 * and sometimes adversarial.

-Repeated trial-and-error is often infeasible because errors can be irreversible, compounding, or fatal.
-Many failures are predictable in hindsight yet still recur across biological, artificial, and institutional systems.
+Repeated trial-and-error is often infeasible because errors can be irreversible, compounding, or fatal **at the level of the agent’s local trajectory**.
+Many failures are predictable in hindsight yet recur across biological, artificial, and institutional systems.

 **The central question is therefore:**